 The NHS website will provide you with the most up to date information and will be able to answer most of your questions.

-Consider having a reliable, trustworthy adult to act as your “nominated individual” to help you collect shopping, medication or prescriptions.
 It can be a worrying time so looking after your mental health is even more important than ever, here are some tips if you are worried about coronavirus;

 It is important to sleep well as it can reduce stress and make you feel less anxious.
 Here are some tips to help you get a better night’s sleep;